GoogleCloudPlatform/community/tutorials/ios-chatbot-part-2/index.md

 In API.AI, [webhook](https://docs.api.ai/docs/webhook) integrations allow you to pass information from a matched intent into a web service and get a result from it.
 Read on to learn how to request parade information from Cloud Functions.

-1. Go to [Cloud Console](console.cloud.google.com).
+1. Go to the [Cloud Console](https://console.cloud.google.com).
 Log in with your own account and create a new project.

-1. Once you've created a new project, navigate to that project.
+1. Go to that project.

 1. Enable the Cloud Functions API.